 Austin Fraser’s mission is reflected in their bold design and unique style.

 Rather than your typical long blocks of prose, Austin Fraser’s handbook is divided into shorter, more colorful (and easier to manage) chunks.

 While these handbooks were good examples, we wanted a wider variety of inputs when we were building our own, which meant we had to look to other places.
 In the end, we found a few design-focused books (Show Your Work! and The Rookie Handbook, for example) we liked, and kept them in mind throughout the process.

 One page from Austin Kleon's Show Your Work!

-The Rookie Handbook: How to Survive the First Season in the NFL
+A few illustrations from The Rookie Handbook: How to Survive the First Season in the NFL.

 Step 4: Get the Right People Involved